 In TAO, assessments are assembled from individual items that are later delivered to test-takers through an automated Delivery system.
 If there are enough items within a test, they can be sorted and grouped into item sections according to any logical set of criteria.
 Tests should be given an appropriate title which helps test-takers to accurately identify the assessment if it appears in a list of other assessments which the test-taker must also take at the same time.
 Test designers must consider issues such as whether the test-taker will need to follow a linear path through a test – where questions need to be answered in a specific order, with no option to revisit them later – or whether questions can be answered in any order and revisited if desired.
 Time limitations and feedback are also important elements in successful test design.

-The sub-section Configuring a test describes the choices you will need to make along the way: you will need to assign certain properties to your test – and there are four levels on which to do this, from the top test level down to the individual item level.
-See Test Settings for information on how to do this.
-You can also define the tools you may want to make available for test-takers during the test, such as calculators or visual aids, or give instant feedback during tests.
+The sub-section Configuring tests describes the choices you will need to make along the way: you will need to assign certain properties to your test – and there are four levels on which to do this, from the top test level down to the individual item level.

-Possible ways of scoring your test are described in Scoring Tests.
+Possible ways of scoring your test are described in Scoring tests, and Previewing a test shows how to check that your test functions correctly.

 Finally, there is a chapter on how to publish a test – i.e. convert it into a deliverable form.